cocos/cocos-docs/en/particle-system/overview.md

 ## Particle Culling

 Particle System emitter support frustum & aabb culling in runtime.
 If emitter is culled, particle system of the emitter will stop simulating until we see the emitter again.
 Click __EnableCulling__ option to open particle culling and then the emitter will calculate aabb automatically.
-Click restart button of the emitter will recalculate aabb.
+You can change bounding box size in **AabbHalfX**, **AabbHalfY** and **AabbHalfZ**.
+Click **Regenerate bounding box** button will recalculate aabb.
 It's better to enable culling when the particle simulation is complex than the simple one.